hunkyguy/kafray/README.md

     ```
     service kafray start/stop/status/restart
     ```
-    if seeing `"No java installations was detected."` in log file, add `export JAVA_HOME=/path/of/java` to service config file.
+    if see `"No java installations was detected."` in log file, add `export JAVA_HOME=/path/of/java` to service config file.

 4. costomize application